magic_elf (ELF File Format Analyzer)

 One of the original reasons I wrote this was to see if it's possible to get a function in a library compiled on Linux (with no calls to other libraries) to execute on Windows.
 In 32 bit mode, since the ABI is the same this works.

 At my job this tool has been very useful in analyzing core files when the only thing I had is the core and a version of the library I needed to debug that had symbols in it.
 I gave magic_elf the ability to change registers in the core file to point the stack and instruction pointer to the library (past code that I didn't have symbols for which caused gdb to not be able to show a proper stack trace).
-I wrote up an example of this below using a forced crash in Java.
+There is an example of this below using a forced crash in Java.

 Related Projects @mikekohn.net